Morrissey: 1992–1995: Changing image

-Move to Los Angeles: 1995–2003
+1995–2003: Move to Los Angeles

 After his contract with EMI expired, Morrissey signed to RCA.
 On this label he recorded his next album, Southpaw Grammar, at the Miraval Studios in southern France before releasing it in August 1995.
 Its cover art featured an image of the boxer Kenny Lane.
 It reached number 4 in the UK album charts, but made little impact compared to its two predecessors.
 In September 1995, Morrissey served as the support act for the British leg of Bowie's Outside Tour.
 Backstage at the Aberdeen gig, Morrissey was taken ill and taken to hospital; he did not return for the rest of the tour.
-Later referring to the tour critically, he stated that when you become involved with Bowie, "you have to worship at the Temple of David".
+Later referring to the tour critically, he said that when you become involved with Bowie, "you have to worship at the Temple of David".

-In December 1996, a legal case against Morrissey and Marr brought by Smiths' drummer Mike Joyce arrived at the High Court.
+In December 1996 a legal case against Morrissey and Marr brought by Smiths' drummer Mike Joyce arrived at the High Court.
 Joyce alleged that he had not received his fair share of recording and performance royalties from his time with the band, calling for at least £1 million in damages and 25% of all future Smiths album sales.
 After a seven-day hearing, the judge ruled in favour of Joyce.
 In summing up the case, Judge Justice Weeks referred to Morrissey as "devious, truculent and unreliable when his own interests were at stake", with the words "devious" and "truculent" being widely used in press coverage of the ruling.
 Marr paid the money legally owed to Joyce but Morrissey launched an appeal against the ruling.
-He claimed that the judge had been biased against him from the start of the proceedings because of his public criticisms of Thatcher and her government.
+He said that the judge had been biased against him from the start of the proceedings because of his public criticisms of Thatcher and her government.
 Morrissey lost his appeal in July 1998, although he launched another soon after; this too was unsuccessful.
 In a November 2005 statement, Morrissey said that Joyce had cost him £600,000 in legal fees alone and approximately £1,515,000 in total.